 - Always use a lash primer as it helps build up lashes that may be thinning and then apply mascara to the upper and less on the lower lashes.

 - As our lips tend to lose volume as we age, using natural lip colours with a clear gloss over top is recommended as the shine gives the illusion of fuller lips.
 Try using a lip liner one shade deeper than your natural lip colour to shape, fill and define the lips.
 You can then finish with a sheer-coloured lip balm.
 Having said that, don’t shy away from a bold lip as you age.
 They are still flattering if applied properly.
-See video below for demonstration.
+See the video below for a demonstration.

 We hope these basic makeup tips for mature skin help keep you glowing for years to come.
 Do you – or have you – used some of these tips?
 Do you have any makeup tips for mature skin that you can share with us?
 Please let us know in the comments.
 We’d love to hear from you.